Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ## 6. Verify deployment

 This step verifies that the `cray-rrs` pod has transitioned to the `Ready` state.
-The pod performs initialization checks to ensure that the rollout restart is completed and the required configuration is available before becoming ready.
+The pod performs initialization checks to ensure that the critical service rollout restart is completed and the required configuration is available.
 These checks are performed periodically, so the pod may remain in `Init` state for a short time after the previous steps are completed.

 (`ncn-mw#`) List the resources in the `rack-resiliency` namespace: